ianmcburnie/bones/README.md

 ## [Flyout](https://ebay.gitbooks.io/mindpatterns/content/disclosure/flyout.html)

 A flyout might open on click, focus or hover, on any kind of button, input or link.
-Regardless of what type of element or interaction is used to trigger the flyout, the overlay element must immediately follow the host element in the DOM.
+Ideally, the content element can immediately follow the host element in the DOM.
 This structure ensures a seamless and natural reading order and focus order.

 ```html
 <div class="flyout">